 Flamenco Masterclasses

-In addition to the above performances, last year’s festival also featured Masterclass sessions where professional flamenco dancers gave flamenco dancing lessons.
-The Masterclass events in 2024 included the following:
+In addition to all of the performances, this year’s festival also features Masterclass sessions where professional flamenco dancers give flamenco dancing lessons.
+Exact details about the Masterclass events in 2025, however, are to be confirmed.

 For full details about the performances, visit the Vancouver International Flamenco Festival website.